decentralized-identity/did-registration/spec/spec.md

 This data structure is used in [Client-managed Secret Mode](#client-managed-secret-mode) when the DID Registrar responds to a client request with a
 [`didState.action="decryptPayload"` output field](#didstateactiondecryptpayload).

-A decryption request set is a JSON object.
+A **Decryption Request Set** is a JSON object.
 Each property name in that JSON object is called a _decryption request ID_, and the corresponding property value MUST be a JSON object which is called the _decryption request_.

-A decryption request contains the following properties:
+A _decryption request_ contains the following properties:

 * `payload`: The payload to be signed in a JSON form for informational purposes.
 This property is OPTIONAL.
 * `encryptedPayload`: The Base64-encoded byte array that represents the encrypted payload to be decrypted.
 This property is REQUIRED.
 * `kid`: This property is interpreted as in [[spec:RFC7517]] to indicate a specific key that should be used for decryption.
 Example value: `did:example:123#key-0`.
 This property is OPTIONAL.
 * `enc`: This property is interpreted as in [[spec:RFC7516]] to indicate the cryptographic algorithm to be used to decrypt the payload.
 Example values: `A128GCM`, `A256GCM`.
 This property is REQUIRED.

-Example decryption request set containing two decryption requests with IDs `decryptionRequest1` and `decryptionRequest2`:
+Example **Decryption Request Set** containing two _decryption requests_ with IDs `decryptionRequest1` and `decryptionRequest2`:

 ```json
 {